 - 5 teaspoons balsamic vinegar

-- Remove herbs and pour into a clean canning jar.
+- Remove herbs and pour the onions into a clean canning jar.
 Let cool, then seal and store in the refrigerator.
 Use within two weeks unless you go through the canning process.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.